 If you have a missing tooth or multiple missing teeth, it is likely that you are considering the pros and cons of different tooth replacement options.
-In today's post, our Pembroke & Deep River dentists discuss some of the benefits of replacing missing teeth with dental bridges, compared to those of dental implants and dentures.
+In today's post, our Pembroke and Deep River dentists discuss some of the benefits of replacing missing teeth with dental bridges, compared to those of dental implants and dentures.

 What are dental bridges?

 A dental bridge is a fixed dental appliance that bridges the gap left by missing teeth.
 It can be used to replace a single missing tooth or several missing teeth in a row.
 Bridges are normally made of two dental crowns (one on each of the teeth on either side of the gap), and the false tooth (or teeth) that bridge the space in between.